ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 - **Table of content on the fly** - Many times in work in progress large docs, as you research, you want to quickly get to a section of the document.
 This plugin quickly creates a table of content in a side pan (or horizontal window).
 And allows you to hit enter on any of the section and navigate to the main document.
 Commands are :Toc or :Toch

 ### scrooloose/nerdtree

+Once you have this plugin installed, :NERDTree will provide a tree like structure in left pane.
+You can :q to close the pane.
+In case you don't remember the file you were working on just say vim . on the shell.
+It will open a complete tree structure on the vim screen.
+You can navigate your way to desired file. j and k will work for vertical moves.
+Hit enter or o to open the files or unfold the sub folders.
+There is lot more to this plug in for further [exploration](https://github.com/scrooloose/nerdtree)

+Some basic navigation
+o.......Open files, directories and bookmarks....................|NERDTree-o|
+go......Open selected file, but leave cursor in the NERDTree.....|NERDTree-go|
+t.......Open selected node/bookmark in a new tab.................|NERDTree-t|
+T.......Same as 't' but keep the focus on the current tab........|NERDTree-T|
+i.......Open selected file in a split window.....................|NERDTree-i|
+gi......Same as i, but leave the cursor on the NERDTree..........|NERDTree-gi|
+s.......Open selected file in a new vsplit.......................|NERDTree-s|
+gs......Same as s, but leave the cursor on the NERDTree..........|NERDTree-gs|
+O.......Recursively open the selected directory..................|NERDTree-O|
+x.......Close the current nodes parent...........................|NERDTree-x|
+X.......Recursively close all children of the current node.......|NERDTree-X|
+e.......Edit the current dir.....................................|NERDTree-e|

 ### vim-airline/vim-airline